tornikegomareli/PlistSharper/README.md

 ## How To Use

-Clone and run it on visual studio project or built it from commandline with dotnet build.
+Clone and run it on visual studio project or built it from terminal with dotnet build.

-Then you can simply put it to your dll files.
+Then you can simply move debug/release dll into your project references.

+Maybe in the future I will make nuget package of it, but at this moment it is the only way, you can use it.

 Plist files have three different types :
 * Auto